trodelgal/analytics-challenge-boilerplate/README.md

 # My Work
 ## server
 ### Work On `event-routes.ts` File
+- server work with express and database with lowDB.
 #### End Points:
 - `/all` - Return all the events from DB.
-- `/all-filtered` - Return all the evemts from DB filtered by type, browser and search text.
+- `/all-filtered` - Return all the events from DB filtered by type, browser and search text.
 Option to limit the numbers of the events and sort them by event date.
 - `/by-days/:offset` - Return count of unique sessions (events with different session_id), grouped by days, for one week.
 `Offset` is the number of days to go back from today and start count week back from this day.
 - `/by-hours/:offset` - Return count of unique sessions (events with different session_id), grouped by hour, for one day.